Submit Your Game - How?

 ||Open to all student game developers worldwide, including student mod makers (see student-specific rules).

-The IGF's Student Showcase, for which the entry deadline was October 31st, 2012 at 11.59pm PDT, will highlight a total of eight games this year, each of which will receive:
+The IGF's Student Showcase, for which the entry deadline is October 31, 2013 at 11.59pm PDT, will highlight a total of eight games this year, which will receive:

 IGF Student Showcase Winner ($1000)

 In addition, there will be a prize for best overall IGF Student Game awarded as part of the IGF Awards, with the finalists comprising all of the Student Showcase winners:

 Best Student Game ($3,000)

 [Please note that both games using middleware engines and mods of existing games are eligible for the Student Showcase, but the judges will take whether the engine was coded from scratch into account when judging.]